buchandersenn/android-permission-manager/README.md

         void onPermissionShowRationale(PermissionRequest permissionRequest);
     }

+    public interface OnPermissionCallback extends
+        OnPermissionGrantedCallback,
+        OnPermissionDeniedCallback,
+        OnPermissionShowRationaleCallback {
+    }

+When the onPermissionShowRationale callback is called, the app is expected to show some kind of rationale to the user, perhaps in the form of a Snackbar.
+The rationale should include a way for the user to indicate acceptance of the rationale, typically in the form of a "OK" og "GOT IT" button.

-The PermissionRequest instance provided by the onPermissionShowRationale callback contains a single public method letting the callback handler accept the rationale.
-When the rationale is accepted the permission manager library automatically tries to request the permission again:
+The PermissionRequest instance provided by the onPermissionShowRationale callback contains a single public method.
+This method lets the permission manager know that the user has accepted the rationale.
+If the rationale is accepted then the permission manager automatically tries to request the permission again.

     void onPermissionShowRationale(PermissionRequest permissionRequest) {
         ...

+        okButton.OnClickListener(new View.OnClickListener() {
+            @Override
+            public void onClick(View v) {
                 permissionRequest.acceptPermissionRationale();
             }

-In practice, an app will typically show some kind of view to the user in the onPermissionShowRationale callback, perhaps in the form of a Snackbar.
-The view should include a way for the user to indicate acceptance of the rationale, in which case you can safely call the acceptPermissionRationale() method and expect the user to grant the permission when prompted.
-This will result in the permission granted callback to be invoked.
+        });
+    }

+When the user answers the permission prompt, the onPermissionGranted or onPermissionDenied callbacks are called, just as if the rationale had not been shown.

-## Common callbacks
+## Common callbacks handlers

-Some callbacks are common across a wide range of apps: launching a new activity when a permission is granted, using a snackbar to show the permission rationale or replacing a fragment if the permission request is denied.
+Some callbacks handlers are common across a wide range of apps: launching a new activity when a permission is granted, using a snackbar to show the permission rationale or showing a fragment if the permission request is denied.

 To facilitate these common callback types the library contains a collection of common callback implementations in the class PermissionCallbacks.
-By static importing these the code can be streamlined further, as shown in the initial example:
+Each callback handler is wrapped in an appropriately named factory method.
+By static importing these methods the code can be streamlined further, as shown in the initial example:

     import static com.github.buchandersenn.android_permission_manager.callbacks.PermissionCallbacks.showPermissionDeniedSnackbar;
     import static com.github.buchandersenn.android_permission_manager.callbacks.PermissionCallbacks.showPermissionShowRationaleSnackbar;
     import static com.github.buchandersenn.android_permission_manager.callbacks.PermissionCallbacks.startPermissionGrantedActivity;

+    ...

     permissionManager.with(Manifest.permission.CAMERA)
             .onPermissionGranted(startPermissionGrantedActivity(this, new Intent(this, CameraPreviewActivity.class)))
             .onPermissionDenied(showPermissionDeniedSnackbar(mLayout, "Camera permission request was denied.", "SETTINGS")) .onPermissionShowRationale(showPermissionShowRationaleSnackbar(mLayout, "Camera access is required to display the camera preview.", "OK"))
             .request();

+It is even possible to chain callback handlers together using the doAll() callback handler as a wrapper.
+Here's an example from the sample app:

+    permissionManager.with(Manifest.permission.READ_CONTACTS, Manifest.permission.WRITE_CONTACTS)
+            .onPermissionGranted(showPermissionGrantedFragment(getFragmentManager(), R.id.fragment_container, new ContactResultFragment(), false))
+            .onPermissionShowRationale(showPermissionRationaleFragment(getFragmentManager(), R.id.fragment_container, new ContactRationaleFragment(), false))
+            .onPermissionDenied(doAll(
+                    setPermissionDeniedViewVisibility(contactsDeniedView, View.VISIBLE),
+                    setPermissionDeniedViewEnabled(contactsButton, false)))
+            .request();

-You are free to use the same technique to bundle your own callbacks in a similar MyFavoriteCallbacks class, or to contact me if you think some important callbacks are missing from the library.
+You are free to use the same technique to bundle your own callbacks in a similar MyFavoriteCallbacks class, or to contact me if you think some important common callback handlers are missing from the library.

 # Author